Sanix-Darker/sanixdk.xyz/content/blogs/how-i-fixed-git-reflog.md

 - **Tags don't have metadata** — when was it created? what branch?
 - **Tags require you to remember names** — `git action ls` shows everything

-It's a small quality-of-life improvement.
+you can read more about git tags [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging) It's a small quality-of-life improvement.
 Absolutely Not revolutionary.
 Just... less friction...

+And to be honnest, tags are used most of the time for releases only...
+IMHO.

 ### MY TODAY WORKFLOW